jzurner1/cyber_learning_path/blog.md

 - Second, it will send an ARP reply with its IP and MAC addresses to computer A. Computer A will receive the message and add the information to its own ARP table.
 This allows computer A to finally send the message to computer B.
 - Other versions of ARP include reverse ARP (RARP), which allows devices to find their own IP address; inverse ARP (IARP), which allows a device to find an IP address from a MAC address; proxy ARP, which is a method for ARP requests on other networks through a proxy device; and gratuitous ARP, which is an ARP response that isn't prompted by an ARP request, generally to inform the entire network of updates to its IP or MAC mapping.
 - On a Windows device, the ARP table can be seen easily by entering `arp -a` into the command prompt.
 It will display the internet address (IP address) and the physical address (MAC address) as well as the mapping type (static or dynamic).

+### Day 4

+`3/18/22`

+- The open systems interconnection (OSI) model is used to describe how computers communicate over a network.
+While it has been replaced with the TCP/IP model, it is still widely used for various reasons.
+- The model has seven layers.
+Each layer describes different interactions in detail.
+The top layer, layer 7, is where humans can directly interact with computers, while the bottom layer, layer 1, is the raw data transmission over a physical medium.
+Each other layer is a process involved in turning that raw data into interactable material.
+- Layer 7, the application layer, is used by applications on the computer that can be interacted with my the user such as web browsers and email clients.
+- Layer 6, the presentation layer, prepares data for the application layer.
+It coordinates the encoding, encrypting, and compressing of data between two devices.
+In addition, it prepares data transmitted by the application layer for the session layer.
+- Layer 5, the session layer, creates and holds communication channels (sessions) between devices.
+It opens the sessions, keeps it open and functional while data is being sent, and closes it when the communication is over.
+- Layer 4, the transport layer, takes data from the session layer and breaks it into "segments" (or rejoins it when on the receiving end).
+It also controls the rate at which data is sent and received so both devices work at the same speed, as well as error control.
+- Layer 3, the network layer, has two main functions.
+The first is breaking up segments into network packets (and reassembling the packets on the receiving end), and the second is routing packets by discovering the best route across a physical network.
+Network addresses, usually IP addresses, are used to route the packets.
+- Layer 2, the data link layer, establishes and terminates the connection between two physically-connected nodes on a network.
+It also breaks packets into frames and sends them onward.
+There are two main parts, the logical link control (LLC) and media access control (MAC).
+LLC identifies network protocols, performs error checking, and synchronizes frames while MAC uses MAC addresses to connect devices and define permissions for transmitting and receiving data.
+- Layer 1, the physical layer, is responsible for the physical or wireless connection between network nodes.
+It is responsible for the transmission of the raw 1's and 0's and the bit rate control.
+- The transfer control protocol/internet protocol (TCP/IP) is what the modern internet is based on.
+It is effectively a simplified version of the OSI model.
+- Two of the largest changes are the combination of a few layers.
+The OSI layers 5, 6, and 7 are combined into one application layer, and the layers 1 and 2 are combined into one network access layer.